keedenf/Chennells-website/README.md

 > **Bash**

-> docker run --publish 8000:8000 chennells website _This command maps the container port (usually unspecified) to your host machine port 8000.
+> docker run --publish 8000:8000 chennells-website

+_This command maps the container port (usually unspecified) to your host machine port 8000.
 You can access the application by visiting http://localhost:8000 in your web browser._